 For now, forget about the destination or arriving and just enjoy the journey.
 Please.

-So if you have a reliable sewing machine and understand how to use it; the essential sewing supplies; a couple yards of cotton fabric AND you are ready to learn and patiently practice the basic sewing skills, click HERE!
+So if you have a reliable sewing machine and understand how to use it; the essential sewing supplies; a couple of yards of cotton fabric AND you are ready to learn and patiently practice the basic sewing skills, click HERE!

 Life is the ultimate red carpet event.
 Dress for it!